 - Communication Preferences – How do they access information?
 How do they preferred to be communicated with?
 This may differ from your preference.

 - Challenges – What are they facing in life or what’s going on for them if they need your product/service?
+Think about how they feel, their concerns, and their emotional load.

 - Objections – These are the No’s, the reasons they may back away from committing to what you offer.
 Being prepared for this is regularly the difference between closing the sale and walking away empty-handed.